jannis-kiriasis/advisor-finder/README.md

 we can schedule a consultation.

 **Acceptance criteria:**
-- On the advisor’s page, the seeker must find a button to message the advisor
+- On the advisor’s page, the seeker must be able to message the advisor
 - I want to be notified when I have a message to read

 **Subtasks:**